TSalazargr/TSalazargr/README.md

 - ⚧️ Pronouns: she/her
 - ⚡ Fun fact: I built my first website in the 90s.
 It was a Dragon Ball fansite!
 - 🎬 Favorite movies: Dogma, Clue, The Princess Bride, The Social Network
-- 📚 Favorite Books: Circe, The Secret History, The Hitchhiker's Guide to the Galaxy
+- 📚 Favorite Books: Discworld, Circe, The Secret History, The Hitchhiker's Guide to the Galaxy

 <h1>Social media profiles</h1>
 <a href="http://teresa-salazar.surge.sh/">Portfolio</a>